Macintosh001/EECS-3311-final-project/docs/log.md

 - Added unit tests for the `ModifierManagerLogic`
 - Modified the stock checking/managing views to display the original price of an item as well as the modified price

+## Behzad
+- Writing the Customer test for Price Modifier
+- Wirting the Customer test for Automation
+- Making Gifs for them

 # Tuesday, April 4th

 ## William
 - Added customer test for the filters
 - Fixed the QA bug where floating point numebers that were too big didn't display correctly

+## Behzad
+- Completing the detailed user stories for Iteration 3

 # Wednesday, April 5th